samburba/go-system-profiler/README.md

-# Go System Profiler
+# go-system-profiler - Go System Profiler

 ## Overview
-Go System Profiler is a Go library that retrieves and structures system information using macOS's `system_profiler` command.
+go-system-profiler is a Go library that retrieves and structures system information using macOS's `system_profiler` command.
 It provides a structured and JSON-compatible output to facilitate system data parsing and analysis.

 ## Features
 - Retrieves system information using `system_profiler`